 GINKGO BILOBA,MICROCAPILLARY CIRCULATION, HAIR GROWTH

-Hairloss is not a story of only reduced circulation per se, however several studies show that it play a significant contributing role in Androgenetic alopecia.
+Hairloss is not a story of only reduced circulation per se, however several studies show that it plays a significant contributing role in Androgenetic alopecia.
 DHT and insulin resistance are both associated with the microvascular insufficiency that result in the progressive minaturization of the hair follicle.

 Fortunately this process can be countered by both topical and systemic means.

 The topical application of the Pyridine-N-Oxides and Arginine, (both present in Dr. Proctor’s Advanced Hair Regrowth Formula) induce local vasorelaxation, and increase levels of EDRF’s (endothelium relaxing factors),resulting in a local increase and maintenance of blood flow.
 The systemic ingestion of Ginkgo Biloba, Grape Seed , and Bilberry extracts have been shown to increase and maintain peripheral microcapillary circulation, ultimately improving or maintaining hair growth.
 Following are samples of the studies identifying these mechanisms.

 Hormone-induced aberrations in electromagnetic adhesion signaling as a developmental factor of androgenetic alopecia.

 Matilainen VA, Keinanen-Kiukaanniemi SM.